 Software Development Costs: SunStream develops new products, which we intend to offer as part of our core services, and we are developing significant upgrades and enhancements to its existing software-as-a-service ("SaaS") platform.
 We follow the guidance of ASC 350-40, Intangibles - Goodwill and Other - Internal-Use Software, for development costs related to these new products.
-Costs incurred in the planning stage and post-implementation period are expensed as incurred, while costs incurred in the application development stage are capitalized, assuming such costs are deemed to be recoverable.
-Costs incurred during the application development stage may include software configuration, installation, coding programs, and testing systems.
+Costs incurred during the preliminary planning stage and post-implementation are expensed as incurred.
+Development costs during the application development stage are capitalized.
+Development costs may include software configuration, installation, coding, and testing systems.
 Costs incurred in the operating stage are generally expensed as incurred except for significant upgrades and enhancements.
-Capitalized software development costs are amortized over the software's estimated useful life, which management has determined to be five years.
+Amortization of the software asset begins when it is ready for its intended use.
+Software development costs are currently amortized over the software's estimated useful life, which management has determined to be five years.
+When our Premier Loan Accounting and Next Generation Technology (PLANT) assets are ready for their intended use, we expect to amortize them over ten years.
 Capitalized software development costs are included in "Intangible assets, net" in the Statement of Condition and disclosed in more detail in Note 5 to the financial statements.